hi-ogawa/js-utils/packages/tiny-refresh/README.md

 ## limitations

-- It requires explicit comment `// @hmr` before component declaration.
+- By default, any change will cause components to remount and thus hook states are not preserved.
-- Using `// @hmr-unsafe` will preserve hook states, but each hot update must keep same hook count.
+- Adding `// @hmr-unsafe` comment above the component definition will preserve hook states, but each hot update must keep same hook count.
-- Changes in other components without `// @hmr` won't cause refresh.

 ## usages